technology-outreach-hawaii/technology-outreach-hawaii.github.io/_posts/2023-04-16-2023-Spring-Showcase.md

 IG:
 facebook:
 ---
-Join us for a morning of fun tech activity booths, amazing coding projects, and free food and refreshments at our first-ever Technology Outreach Hawaii (TORCH) Spring 2023 Showcase!
+Join us for a morning of fun tech activity booths, amazing coding projects, and free food and refreshments at our first-ever Technology Outreach Hawaii (TORCH) Spring 2023 Showcase.

-Interact with technology projects created by our fantastic group of 6th - 12th grade students across all TORCH programs.We are excited to launch our 4th year of ICSpark this upcoming Spring, this time with both in-person and online options available!
-Registration opens on December 1st 2022 and closes on January 21, 2023.
-Limited seats are available on a first-sign-up, first-served basis

 <br/>